Client Login

 Access to Personal Information

 If you require access to your personal information, please contact us in writing.
-For security purposes, we will require proof of your identity before releasing any of your personal information to either yourself or an authorised third party representative acting on your behalf.
+For security purposes, we will require proof of your identity before releasing any information.

 Website

-Our ISP also collects anonymous information only used for statistical and website development purposes including the pages accessed, the documents downloaded, links from other websites used to access our site and the types of browser used.
+Our ISP also collects anonymous information only used for statistical and website development purposes.

 Cookies and Website Analytics

-For more details about how we use cookies, please refer to our Cookie Policy.
+For more details about how we use cookies, a copy of our Cookie Policy is available upon request or via our website: https://apiaryfinancial.com.au/cookie-policy/

 Sending Information Overseas